KyleMChambers/Drug_ML_Engine/README.md

 ## Project Overview

 This project aims to analyze the relationship between drug effectiveness, ease of use, and user satisfaction.
-We built a predictive model to estimate satisfaction scores based on the effectiveness and ease of use ratings of various drugs.
+I built a predictive model to estimate satisfaction scores based on the effectiveness and ease of use ratings of various drugs.

 ## Objectives